Belated Income Tax Return Filing for AY 2024–2025

 Provided by Details provided in the form

-An employee to his employer(s) Evidence or particulars of HRA, LTC, deduction of interest on home loan, tax-saving claims/Deductions on eligible payments or investments for the purpose of calculating tax to be deducted at source (TDS)
+An employee to his employer(s) Evidence or particulars of HRA, LTC, deduction of interest on a home loan, tax-saving claims/Deductions on eligible payments or investments for the purpose of calculating tax to be deducted at source (TDS)

 1. Form 16—Certificate of Tax Deducted at Source on Salary (U/s 203 of the Income Tax Act, 1961)